readevalprint/readevalprint.github.com/_posts/2014-07-02-roll-your-own-crypto.md

     print rotN('8kj\x16i[h_ekibo\x16\\ebai"\x16_id\x1dj\x16j^_i\x16`kij\x16]h[Wj5', 10)

 Here are a few more lines for you enjoyment.
 But... to make this interesting.

 I won't tell you the offset.
-A secret

     '1\\\rf\\b\rX[\\d\raUR\rZbSSV[\rZN[,'